Measurement of National Income – 1. Product Method

 The product method measures national income at the phase of production in a circular flow.
 In this method, the national income is measured from the output of the economy in a given period.
 All the goods and services produced during a year in the economy are measured at the market price.

 In this method, the economy is divided into three sectors: primary sector (agriculture, forestry, fishing, mining, etc.), secondary sector (manufacturing, construction, electricity, gas, water supply, etc.), and tertiary or service sector (banking, transport, insurance, communication, trade, and commerce, etc.).
-The money value of the total production of every sector is calculated and summed up to find out GDP at MP.
+The monetary value of the total production of every sector is calculated and summed up to find out GDP at MP.
 The GDP at MP so derived can be changed into GNP at MP by adding net factor income from abroad.

 This method is common in many countries but there is more possibility of double counting.
 Double counting means certain items are counted more than once while calculating national income.
 It leads to an overestimation of NI.
 To avoid the problem of double counting, the following two methods are used: